+All but the dearest plan come with a 28 day expiry; the 25GB plan lasts 365 days.
 Prepaid mobile broadband customers also get a couple of perks, including unlimited access to Telstra Air and 200GB of Microsoft OneDrive cloud storage.
 While the inclusions seem rather lean, these could be great for the household tablet that sees little internet use, or a tablet for the kids for the occasional app downloading.
-Once you finish your included data, you can choose from the following Data Passes:
+Data also rolls over to the next month so it doesn’t go to waste.

 How does Telstra compare to other internet providers?

 Telstra – as highlighted – has a wide range of plans over a course of broadband platforms, and overall the biggest telco in Australia is priced higher than a lot of the competition, but you do get extra perks that may make it worthwhile, like:

 - Entertainment bundles with Foxtel and Telstra TV

 Plus of course you get access to the most comprehensive network in Australia, which may or may not be a big dig for some.
 Let’s dig in and see how the ‘network without equal’ compares to the competition:

 NBN plans are varied in value and it’s important to assess the speed in which they are delivered.
 Telstra NBN operates on three speed tiers:

 - Tier 2 – 25Mbps downloads or 15Mbps ‘evening speeds’ from $70 a month

 - Tier 3 – 50Mbps downloads or 30Mbps ‘evening speeds’ for an extra $20 a month